A survey and analysis of TLS interception mechanisms and motivations: Evaluation

 \subhead{Unaddressed use cases} Consumer IoT device monitoring suffers from a lack of incentive from the main stakeholder, i.e., the vendor, and therefore no scheme seems fit for this purpose.
-It seems necessary that a business incentive (e.g., through certifications) or legal requirements be created for IoT device vendors to open interfaces that would let end-users monitor the traffic originating from these devices.
+It seems necessary that a business incentive (e.g., through certifications) or legal requirements be created for IoT device vendors to open interfaces that would let end users monitor the traffic originating from these devices.
 Also, broadcasting and L7 load balancing are special use cases for which little to no scheme applies.
+Indeed, broadcasting involves distributing the same content to many receivers which is incompatible with end-to-end encryption.
+The latter use case (especially for mobile ISPs) is probably not sufficiently motivated to attract researchers, while also being subject to performance constraints.